-Now in the early 19th century, modern chess became apart of regular tournament and chess championships.
-And, in the year 1886, the world held its first ever World Chess Championship in London.
+Now in the early 19th century, modern chess became a part of regular tournaments and chess championships.
+And, in the year 1886, the world held its first-ever World Chess Championship in London.

-About early 20th century, chess became a lot more civilized and took a huge leap to establish a federation with standardized chess rules.
-Chess evolution reached its peak in the 21st century as the sport grew tremendously in popularity and computer softwares were developed to assist with analyzing games.
+In about the early 20th century, chess became a lot more civilized and took a huge leap to establish a federation with standardized chess rules.
+Chess evolution reached its peak in the 21st century as the sport grew tremendously in popularity and computer software was developed to assist with analyzing games.

 Although technology and computer engines have somewhat dampen the spirit of the game, players can enjoy competing in chess from all over the world through a single smartphone and internet connection.

 The Evolution of Chess